High School Poster Session Registration and FAQ

 This competition is open to high school students in the Metropolitan New York Area, grades 9-12.

 Yes!
-St. Joseph’s High School Research Poster Session is an annual event.
+St. Joseph’s High School Science Fair is an annual event.
 Students may register each year they wish to participate.

 St. Joseph's University, Brooklyn Campus is located at 245 Clinton Ave Brooklyn, NY 11205.